 An orthodontist has the training to discern inconsistencies in the asymmetry of the face.
 Unless the specialist treats the dysfunction on time, it may develop into severe complications, such as the long-face syndrome.

 Orthodontic specialists recommend taking your child for a checkup as soon as they turn one.
 An evaluation can detect developmental issues that could impact the oral health of the child.
 That gives you the best chance of eliminating the risk of expensive complications in the future.
-For more information, contact our South Tulsa and Glenpool offices today and see what Dr. Ryan Nowlin can do for you and your family’s smiles.
+For more information, contact our South Tulsa and Glenpool offices today for a free orthodontic consultation and see what Dr. Ryan Nowlin can do for you and your family’s smiles.